BRANSBY HORSES PRIVACY NOTICE

 All video on this site is with the requisite permission.

-Bransby Horses respects and complies with requests not to use images or videos taken at the Bransby Horses Lincoln site and provides the opportunity for withdrawal of consent for the use of images and videos taken.
+Bransby Horses respects and complies with requests not to use images or videos taken at the Bransby Horses sites or by Bransby Horses and provides the opportunity for withdrawal of consent for the use of images and videos taken.
 Permission for use of photographs/filming is sought where possible prior to use.

 CCTV images are held for 90 days.

 Updating our Privacy Notice: